-Maximum Contaminant Level Goal (MCLG) is the level of a contaminant in drinking water below which there is no known or suspected risk to health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U.S. Environmental Protection Agency.

-Maximum Contaminant Level (MCL) is the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste and appearance of drinking water.

-Primary Drinking Water Standards are MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

-Regulatory Action Level (AL) is the concentration of a contaminant which, when exceeded, triggers treatment or other requirements that a water system must follow.
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Variances and Exemptions: Department permission to exceed an MCL or not comply with a treatment technique under certain conditions.
+Variances and Exemptions: State Board permission to exceed an MCL or not comply with a treatment technique under certain conditions.

-Maximum Residual Disinfectant Level (MRDL) The highest level of disinfectant allowed for water.
+Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG) The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
-MRDLG's are set by the U.S. Environmental Protection Agency.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Treatment Technique (TT) is a required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT): is a required process intended to reduce the level of a contaminant in drinking water.